 - A laptop running Kali Linux and Aircrack-ng with an Alfa antenna; and

-- A Netscout WiFi Analyser.
+- A Netscout WiFi Analyzer.

 On each floor the team member operating the laptop would: